Powershell to test If registry key and value exists

 • Registry key does not exist.

-• $regpath – Provide registry key path in this variable. for example: HKLM:\Software\cloudinfra.net.
+• $regpath – Provide a registry key path for this variable. for example: HKLM:\Software\cloudinfra.net.

-• $valueName – Provide the display Name of registry entry which you want to check.
+• $valueName – Provide the display name of the registry entry you want to check.
 For example: Status.

 <#